ChapelR/harlowe-audio/docs/README.md

 ```

 > [!NOTE]
-> When you write one of HAL's macros in the Twine 2 passage editor, it will show up colored in red like macros that don't exist.
-It is not possible for a library like HAL to edit Harlowe's syntax highlighting feature, so this is unfortunately impossible to fix.
+> When you write one of HAL's custom macros in the Twine 2 passage editor, it will show up colored in red like macros that don't exist.
+It is not possible for a library like this to edit Harlowe's syntax highlighting feature, so this is unfortunately impossible to fix.
 Just know that it's expected behavior and doesn't mean you did anything wrong.

 ## Examples

 Now that you've got HAL installed and you know how to define a few tracks and play them, we'll cover a bunch of common use-cases here.
-To see more complex examples and use-cases, and learn more about what you can do with HAL, look at the [reference documentation](v2).
+To see more complex examples and use-cases, and learn more about what else you can do, look at the [reference documentation](v2).

 ### Defining Tracks with Absolute URLs